All Episodes

 What I mean is the I feel that the liberal indoctrination now is at such an all-time high.

-But I went to school very non-political, and then while I was there, you know, I was very dewy-eyed, very hopeful of learning about history.
+And then while I was there, you know, I was very dewy-eyed, very hopeful of learning about history.

 Well, that is not taught today.

-I've just I just ran into a statistic.
+I've just ran into a statistic.

-Uh where is it?
+Where is it?

-80% of seniors got a D or an F on a high school level, American history test.
+80% of seniors got a D or an F on a high school level American history test.

 That is something that is not taught anymore.

-Well, Not the American history that was real.
+Not the American history that was real.

 American history has been bastardized.